Motorcycle Accident Attorneys

 While lane splitting can be controversial, with advocates arguing that it can reduce traffic congestion and improve motorcycle safety, the current law in Connecticut is clear.
 If you’re a motorcyclist, abide by these rules to avoid legal complications and keep the roads safe for all users.
 Always remember, when in doubt about traffic law or regulation, it’s best to err on the side of caution and follow standard driving protocols.

-What If I Don’t Have Motorcycle Insurance?
+What If I’m Involved in an Accident and I Don’t Have Motorcycle Insurance?

-Having motorcycle insurance is not only required by law in many states if you ride a motorcycle, but it’s also a significant way to protect yourself financially in case of an accident.
+Having motorcycle insurance is not only required by law in Connecticut if you ride a motorcycle, but it’s also a significant way to protect yourself financially in case of an accident.
 But what if you get into a crash and don’t have insurance?
 This can make things more complicated, but there are some things you can do.

 If you weren’t at fault for the collision, you might be able to get compensation from the other person’s insurance.
 But this can be a complicated process that can be harder if you don’t have your own insurance.

-Since they do not have the protection afforded by cars, motorcycle riders are more vulnerable to injuries.
+Since they do not have the protection afforded by cars, Simsbury motorcycle riders are more vulnerable to injuries.
 Some of the most common injuries that motorcycle riders sustain include:

 If you take a spill, your feet or legs are likely to be the first parts of your body that come in contact with the ground.
 You can break your leg or ankle easily if you hit the ground the wrong way.
 Your hips are also vulnerable to injury.
 After falling off your motorcycle, your hips may come crashing hard onto the ground.
 That could lead to you sustaining an injury that will require surgery.